 Long-term conditions and mental health

-Living with a long-term condition (LTC), also called a chronic condition can take a toll on your mental health as well as your physical health.
-It's common to experience feelings of anxiety or depression while navigating the challenges that come with these health issues.
+Living with a long-term condition (LTC) can take its toll on your mental health as well as your physical health.
+So it's completely understandable to feel overwhelmed at times.

 Managing long-term conditions and your mental health

-It is thought that 40% of people with a long-term condition have an anxiety and/ or depressive disorder, while 70% of people with medically unexplained symptoms experience mental health comorbidities.
+Around 40% of people with a long-term health condition have an anxiety and/ or depressive disorder, while 70% of people with medically unexplained symptoms experience mental health comorbidities.

-It’s completely normal to feel overwhelmed at times, as the ongoing challenges can feel difficult to manage.
+It’s completely normal to feel overwhelmed at times with ongoing challenges can feel difficult to manage.

 It’s important to remember that mental health issues are common and there is support available to help manage them.